Yakobbb/ACSL/README.md

-# ACSL
+# ACSL Submissions, 2020-2021
-This is my code for ACSL competitions that I've done.
+This is my code for ACSL problems that I've done for competitions.

+## NOTES
 This code can be used for any purpose whatsoever.
-That being said, it isn't done very well since I haven't even been programming for a full year at the time of making this.
-The code itself is in python (or java if I am successful in learning it), and I haven't made any edits to them after submitting them.
-Some of them may also have comments inside of them, so that while writing the code I could stay organized.
+That being said, it isn't done very well and can be rather unintuitive.
+The code itself will be in Python or Java, and I haven't made any edits to it after submitting.
+Some may also have internal comments, which were just used for organization.